meerrec/random-notes/blog/en/redux-best-practice.md

 #### Setup your project properly

 Use webpack, hot-loading, react-router, react-redux, enzyme...
-[Mern](http://mern.io/) is a very good example about how to setup and stucture your project, you probably don't need all the stuff in Mern, just pick things you need and learn the concept.
+[Mern](http://mern.io/) is a very good example about how to setup and structure your project, you probably don't need all the stuff in Mern, just pick things you need and learn the concept.

 #### Choose the middlewares based on your ways and what you need